 SAP was originally developed as an enterprise application-software package that was attractive to very large manufacturing companies.
 As the number of companies adopting SAP began to grow, several smaller companies in many different industries came to believe that SAP was the product that could give them a competitive advantage.
 Many of these companies required just the core SAP functionality.
 That usually comprises of finance, production planning, sales and distribution, and materials management.
 Often companies would start their implementations with this core functionality and then on the second and third phases of their implementations, they would introduce functionality such as product costing, warehouse management, human resources, plant maintenance, and quality management.

 Current Releases of SAP

-The latest release of the SAP software rolled out at the end of 2005, is called ERP Central Component (ECC) 6.0.
-With this release, SAP announced its plan for future releases dubbed “innovation without disruption," whereby the upgrade cycles are minimized but a number of enhancement packages will be released over the lifecycle of the product.
-SAP’s roadmap calls for the next major release of ECC to be mid-2010.
-However, SAP has indicated that mainstream maintenance for ECC 6.0 will continue until March 2012 and extended maintenance to expire in March 2015.
+The release of the SAP software—rolled out at the end of 2005—is called ERP Central Component (ECC) 6.0.
+With this release, SAP announced its plan for future releases dubbed “innovation without disruption. " The upgrade cycles are minimized but some enhancement packages will continue to be released over the lifecycle of the product.
+As an example, to be responsive to user demands, the firm released the Enhancement Package (EHP8) in 2016.

-In addition to the core SAP software, the company has introduced specific software for processes such as Customer Relationship Management, Supply Chain Management, Product Lifestyle Management, and Supplier Relationship Management.
+In addition to the core SAP software, the company has introduced specific software for processes such as Customer Relationship Management (CRM), Supply Chain Management (SCM), Product Lifestyle Management (PLM), and Supplier Relationship Management (SRM).

 SAP software is designed to allow your company to ship your customers what they want when they want it.
 And when fully optimized, inventory and lead times are managed so that you're accomplishing this by spending as little money as possible.